 This post covers the New Orleans riverboat dinner buffet and jazz cruises.

-We include tickets, discounts, menu items, music, reviews, and information about various lunch cruises.
+We include tickets, ways to save, menu items, music, reviews, and information about various lunch cruises.

 There are two main companies in New Orleans that offer cruise services on the Mississippi River: The Steamboat Natchez and the Paddlewheeler Creole Queen.